What is Windows XP end of support?

 Upgrade your current PC

-Very few older computers are able to run Asset not found, which is the latest version of Windows.
-We recommend that you check out the Windows 10 specifications page to find out if your PC meets the system requirements for Asset not found.
+Very few older computers are able to run Windows 10, which is the latest version of Windows.
+We recommend that you check out the Windows 10 specifications page to find out if your PC meets the system requirements for Windows 10.
 For more detailed information, read the FAQ.

 Get a new PC

-If your current PC can't run Asset not found, it might be time to consider shopping for a new one.
+If your current PC can't run Windows 10, it might be time to consider shopping for a new one.
 Be sure to explore our great selection of new PCs.
 They're more powerful, lightweight, and stylish than ever before—and with an average price that's considerably less expensive than the average PC was 14 years ago.

 Move your files, folders, and more—for free

-Microsoft has partnered with Laplink to bring you PCmover Express—a tool for transferring selected files, folders, and more from your old Windows PC to your new Windows 8.1 or Asset not found PC.
+Microsoft has partnered with Laplink to bring you PCmover Express—a tool for transferring selected files, folders, and more from your old Windows PC to your new Windows 8.1 or Windows 10 PC.

 And for a limited time, you can download PCmover Express for free.